Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 21.26.43 UTC
+- WIB: Rabu, 30 Oktober 2024 22.27.01 UTC
-- WITA: Rabu, 30 Oktober 2024 22.26.43 UTC
+- WITA: Rabu, 30 Oktober 2024 23.27.01 UTC
-- WIT: Rabu, 30 Oktober 2024 23.26.43 UTC
+- WIT: Kamis, 31 Oktober 2024 00.27.01 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: success
+Kategori: technology